 During the 14th century, the Duke of Burgundy broke the Knights Code of Chivalry into several virtues.
 These virtues included the following:

-Was chivalry good or bad for the medieval society?
 One cannot totally say it was good or bad.
-Chivalry was derived from a French word chevalier which meant mounted heavy cavalry.
-Its primary goal is to regulate violence in the French society.
-When the Frankish clan structure was combined with that of Western Christian practices, an elite group of soldiers were conceived giving birth to the horse-bound soldiers known as knights.
-Each knight was bound to a code conduct known as the Code of Chivalry.
+Chivalry was derived from the French word chevalier which meant mounted heavy cavalry.
+Its primary goal is to regulate violence in French society.